midl-dev/midl-docs/docs/tezos-rpc-pricing.md

-# Billing
+# Pricing

-Our billing unit is the **compute unit**.
+Our pricing unit is the **compute unit**.
 All our plans offer free compute units.

 To pick the best suited to your needs, visit our [pricing page](https://midl.dev/tezos-rpc/).